 Why some areas genuinely seem to grow faster

-Besides hair type and cutting surface, other factors also play a role:
+In addition to hair type and cutting surface, other factors also play a role:

-1. Blood circulation and hormones
+1. Blood flow and hormones

 2. Friction and clothing